 CMV spreads very easily.
 Infected people may shed the virus in their urine or saliva for months.
 The virus is also excreted in cervical mucus, semen, stool, and breast milk.
 Thus, the virus is spread through sexual and nonsexual contact.
+If a pregnant woman is infected, the fetus may acquire the infection during the pregnancy, or the baby may acquire the infection during delivery.
 CMV infection may develop in people who receive a transfusion of infected blood or an infected organ transplant.

 CMV may cause symptoms soon after infection.
-It can remain dormant in various tissues for life.
+Also, it can remain dormant (inactive) in various tissues for life.
 Various stimuli can reactivate the dormant CMV, resulting in disease.

 Most people infected with CMV have no symptoms.
 A few infected people feel ill and have a fever.
-CMV infection in adolescents and young adults can cause an illness with symptoms of fever and fatigue that resembles infectious mononucleosis.
+CMV infection in adolescents and young adults can cause an illness with symptoms of fever and fatigue that resembles infectious mononucleosis (except mononucleosis causes a severe sore throat and CMV does not—see Infectious Mononucleosis).
 If a person receives a transfusion of blood containing CMV, fever and sometimes liver inflammation may develop 2 to 4 weeks later.

 If a person with a severely weakened immune system becomes infected with CMV, the infection may be severe, sometimes resulting in serious disease or death.
 In people with AIDS, CMV infection is a common viral complication.
 The virus tends to infect the retina of the eye.
 This infection (CMV retinitis) can cause blindness.
 Infection of the brain (encephalitis), pneumonia, or painful ulcers of the intestine or esophagus may also develop.

 If a pregnant woman transmits CMV to the fetus, miscarriage, stillbirth, or death of the newborn may result.
 Death is caused by bleeding, anemia, or extensive damage to the liver or brain.
-Newborns who survive may have hearing loss and intellectual disability (mental retardation).
+Newborns who survive may have hearing loss and intellectual disability.

 CMV infection may develop gradually and not be recognized immediately.
 Diagnosis is often unnecessary in healthy adults and children because treatment is unnecessary.
-However, doctors always consider the possibility of CMV infection in people who have a weakened immune system and an eye, a brain, or a gastrointestinal infection.
+However, doctors always consider the possibility of CMV infection in people who have fever and fatigue or who have a weakened immune system and an eye, a brain, or a gastrointestinal infection.
 CMV infection is also suspected in newborns who have a fever or who seem sick.

-People who have had an organ transplant are often given antiviral drugs (such as ganciclovir, valganciclovir, or valacyclovir) to prevent CMV infection.
+People who have had an organ transplant are often given antiviral drugs (such as ganciclovir, valganciclovir, or foscarnet) to prevent CMV infection.